RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/Plur1bus_Reddit_comments_2025-11-07.md

 7. Airport on the way home, they re-arrange the order of books on display

-8. After the book tour ends.. they go to a public house for drinks and discuss an unpublished book "Bitter Chrysalis"
+8. After the book tour ends.. they go to a public house for drinks and smokes and discuss an unpublished book "Bitter Chrysalis"

 9. Wife talks about graduate school at a university where the most difficult book ever created in all human history is discussed.
 At the Zero Hour of the countdown, a specific book - the most legendary book in modern times.
 The world ends.